There’s an infamous line by fictitious How I Met Your Mother character, Barney Stinson. He says, ‘new is always better.’

 What are you passionate about?

 For this author, it’s writing.
 He’s done it since a young age so once he found out he could use this talent as a career, there was no turning back.
 Maybe for you, it’s art, if so, find out the many artistic careers out there.
-If you enjoy video games, why not think about a job where you create for others to enjoy.
+If you enjoy video games, why not think about a job where you create for others to enjoy, like becoming a game designer or developer?
 If, however, you’re only passionate about helping others, the health sector might be for you.

 What do you want from your job?